Aspidella

 Aspidella is an Ediacaran disk-shaped fossil of uncertain affinity.
 It is known from the single species A. terranovica.

 Morphology

 Aspidella consists of disk-shaped fossils, with concentric rings and/or centripetal rays.
 The diameter of circular Aspidella varies from 1 to 180 mm.
 Most individuals are between 4 and 10 mm, but smaller individuals would presumably have decayed before they could fossilize.
 Other Aspidella take the form of ellipses, 3–8 cm long and 1–4 cm wide.
 Most have a central pimple.
 The rim of all specimens is made up by ridge-edged rays and/or concentric rings.

 Ecology

 The rarity of large individuals probably indicates that Aspidella were r-strategists, producing numerous offspring of which most died young.
 It is most common in deep-water sediments, but is a constituent of most Ediacaran fossil assemblages, including those deposited above storm wave-base.
-The organisms can reach densities of 3000 m−2.
+The organisms can reach densities of more than 3000 per square meter.